-- In GTK/GNOME: GNOME Tweaks > General tab (or Appearance, depending on version) > Animations is turned off.
+- In GNOME 42 and Before: GNOME Tweaks > General tab (or Appearance, depending on version) > Animations is turned off.

 - In Plasma/KDE: System Settings > Workspace Behavior -> General Behavior > "Animation speed" is set all the way to the right to "Instant".